02 Jul RECORD BREAKING TASMANIAN DEVIL BREEDING SEASON

 Tasmanian Devil mums give birth to up to four young, which stay in the pouch for about four months.
 They remain with the mother for a further five to six months before becoming independent.

-These joeys and their mums will be some of the animals released to Aussie Ark’s largest ever sanctuary in late 2019.
-The 400ha area is fully fenced to ensure it remains feral free and will be home to a number of Aussie Ark species.
+These joeys and their mums were some of the animals released to Aussie Ark’s largest ever sanctuary in late 2019.
+The Barrington Wildlife Sanctuary is fully fenced to ensure it remains feral free and will be home to a number of Aussie Ark species.